Low-Carb Deconstructed Pizza Casserole (Video)

 Low-Carb Deconstructed Pizza Casserole

-5 links (19.5 oz.) uncooked turkey Italian sausage (I used my favorite turkey Italian sausage; use hot or sweet, whichever you prefer.)
+- 5 links (19.5 oz.) uncooked turkey Italian sausage (I used my favorite turkey Italian sausage; use pork sausage if you prefer.)

 Find More Recipes Like This One: